arcana-lab/noelle/README.md

 ## Build
-To build, go to "src" and run "make -j".
+To build, run from the repository root directory: "make src"

 ## Test